Job hopping shouldn’t be your first instinct. Try ‘job crafting’ instead

 In the post-pandemic era we’re approaching, company solutions that are top-down and meant to span an entire organization may backfire when applied to the majority of workers.
 As an employee, the responsibility to find fulfillment, challenge, and happiness at work ultimately falls to you.
 So, instead of hopping on the Great Resignation bandwagon, the first step should be to seek opportunities to job craft.
 I define job crafting as proactively customizing tasks and relationships with others to create a fulfilling job.

 Seeking out a new job should be a measure of last resort.
-Most employees underestimate the switching cost and overestimate the potential for newfound job satisfaction.
-The grass is always greener.
+Most employees underestimate the switching cost and overestimate the potential for newfound job satisfaction; the grass must be greener.

 But job crafting is not for the faint of heart.
-It takes self- and other-awareness and a willingness to stimulate change, which in some cases creates conflict.
-Read on to ensure that you’re thinking through the possibilities and potential implications.
+It takes self-awareness (along with an awareness of others) and a willingness to stimulate change, which in some cases creates conflict.
+Ensure you’re thinking through the possibilities and potential implications with these tips.

 The 4 types of job crafting